Suspect arrested in Shreve City Walmart search

 Officers say they tried to tased the suspect, but that was unsuccessful.

-Police say he is charged with stealing a vehicle and aggravated flight from officers.
+Police say he faces charges of stealing a vehicle and aggravated flight from officers.